 There have been minimal delays due to road construction on the Sterling Highway.
 Our guests have been reporting no delays as of late.
 You can check out the road alerts at 511 Alaska.

 Would You Rather: Fly, Drive, or Shuttle?

 No matter what travel method you choose to get to Homer, you’ll still experience 225 beautiful, scenic miles from Anchorage to Homer.
 If you choose to drive and enjoy the four to five hours of designated scenic byway; you will see that it emulates a national park!
 Utilizing a car rental service is also a great way to go.

 Or, choose to fly!
 Homer is only 117 miles from Anchorage as the crow flies.
 You can fly, Commercial Airline, Ravn Air or Charter a flight with Bald Mountain Air and get you to your final destination in just 50 minutes!
 This way, you can add almost a full day to your trip by cutting back on travel time.
 Upon descent, look out your window for incredible views of the Kachemak Bay!

 One newer way to travel from Anchorage to Homer is via shuttle service.
 Alaska Bus Company can get you from Anchorage to Homer in one day for less than $100 per ticket!
-You can’t beat the price, and you’ll see all the same scenic views you would taking a car.
+You can’t beat the price, and you’ll see all the same scenic views you would take a car.
 It runs along Seward Highway and passes by beautiful views of Cook Inlet.

 As of now, the bus holds 22 passengers and runs on Mondays, Wednesdays, and Fridays from June through September.
 Fun fact: the vehicle runs on recycled vegetable oil!
 Feel good about your auto travel when you utilize this service!

 Stops Along the Way